Staff

 Office of Southern Africa, Ford Foundation

 Vuyiswa is the Regional Director for Southern Africa of the Ford Foundation South Africa Office.
 Before joining Ford, she served as the Director of the Mott Foundation Office in South Africa.
 Her prior positions include serving as a director at the then National Department of Provincial and Local Government (now Cooperative Governance and Traditional Affairs), where she served as liaison to the donor community in South Africa.
 Between 1995 and 2002, she worked at the Sedibeng Centre for Organizational Effectiveness and the United Nations Development Programme.
 Sidzumo holds bachelor’s and master’s degrees in Science from Wits University in South Africa.
-She currently serves as the Chair of the Africa Grantmakers’ Affinity Group Steering Committee.

 ADDING VALUE TO PHILANTHROPY TO AFRICA